miguelgargallo/dotfiles/scripts/Reamde.md

-This is content is in private repo, so it will not be shown in public repo.
+Some of this content is in private repo, so it will not be shown in public repo.